 If post Keynesian political economists want to erect a theoretical structure constituting an alternative to the neoclassical Walrasian-Marshallian system and its modern elaborations, then 'broad consistency' between Keynes and Sraffa, leading up to building loose bridges between the two theories, is clearly not sufficient.
 Even less satisfactory is to leave the gap as it is.
 Given this, Keynesian fundamentalist and Kaleckians-Robinsonians would argue that Sraffa's theoretical system represents a long-period equilibrium model and that economies cannot get into long-period equilibria in a Keynesian world of uncertainty about the future, requiring a continuous revision of long-period expectations.
-However, the neo-Ricardians would reply that institutional-technological structures are the constant or slowly changing elements of the real world of the classical political economists which govern prices and quantities, and distributional outcomes, on a fundamental level.
+However, the neo-Ricardians would reply that institutional-technological structures are the constant or slowly changing elements of the real world of the classical political economists, which govern prices and quantities, and distributional outcomes, on a fundamental level.
 One cannot build economic theory upon psychological foundations, which echoes Sraffa's criticism of the General Theory.
+Particularly, as will be suggested in section 5 below, the long-period investment volume depends, in principle, upon objectively given long-period effective demand.
+This is of the utmost importance for the scientific status of classical-Keynesian political economy.

 The gap between Sraffa and Keynes is, probably, the fundamental reason why neoclassical economists do not take the post Keynesian system of political economy seriously.
-Indeed, in an excellent textbook on old and new macroeconomics, it is argued that "post Keynesianism"

-does not represent a coherent theory and can, therefore, not be dealt with in an introductory textbook" (Felderer-Homburg 2003, p.
+Indeed, in an excellent textbook on old and new macroeconomics, it is argued that "post Keynesianism does not represent a coherent theory and can, therefore, not be dealt with in an introductory textbook" (Felderer-Homburg 2003, p.
 101, transl.
 HB).
 The gap between Keynes and Sraffa is certainly the main reason why post Keynesian textbooks, by Joan Robinson/John Eatwell and Francis Cripps/Wynne Godley for example, were not successful.
 The description of steady states and golden ages contained in both books were simply not taken seriously by the neoclassicals and most post Keynesians, the most important - implicit - reason being the presence of time.
 It should be remembered that principles in general and pure theories in particular should be independent of space and time, hence of concrete institutional set-ups; principles, however, imply certain types of institutions.
+In fact, principles are about essential elements of phenomena; for example, the supermultiplier relation considered in section (5) below tells us how the causal forces determining the levels of output and employment are working in pure form, that is, in principle.
+Given this, the classical-Keynesian supermultiplier principle is always valid as is the neoclassical-Walrasian law of supply and demand.